hybridtheory/logrus-nxlog-hook/README.md

 ### Specifying the Format

-The default logging formatter is JSON, but you can change it as follows, using `Formatter`
+The default logging formatter is JSON, but you can change it as follows, using `Formatter`.

 e.g.